robstave/angular2-training/session-three/page1.md

 ## Install ng2-bootstrap and bootstrap

-Angular Bootstrap is a layer used to make use of all the neat stuff that bootstrap has too offer.
+Angular Bootstrap is a package that helps us use the neat stuff that bootstrap has too offer.
 Its not just a CSS library.
 There are moving parts that require code to work.
-Usually Jquery is used to take avantage of these functions in a vanilla project.
-We want to abstract out as much of that as possible and make that stuff work in the "Angular Way".
-Sometimes the "Angular Way" was to sweep the ugly code into a directive.
-This code is written by the angular folks, so its as Angular as its gonna get.
+Usually Jquery is used to take advantage of these functions in a vanillaJs project.
+We want to abstract out as much of that as possible and make that functionality work in the "Angular Way".
+This package is written by the angular folks, so its as Angular as its going to get.

-The angular-bootstrap project is here: https://github.com/valor-software/ng2-bootstrap/blob/development/docs/getting-started/ng-cli.md
+The angular-bootstrap project is here:

+https://github.com/valor-software/ng2-bootstrap/blob/development/docs/getting-started/ng-cli.md

-install ng2-bootstrap locallly.
+install ng2-bootstrap locally.

 ```bash
 npm install ng2-bootstrap bootstrap --save